 The G7 bankers' worst nightmare is on the cusp of manifesting.
 How many Western banks hold Greek sovereign bonds as collateral for out-of-the-money, cross-collateralised derivatives?
 Quite a few, it would appear.
-Why else has the G7 banking cartel been so eager to hedge their books with stolen pension funds used as collateral?
+Why else has the G7 banking cartel been so eager to hedge its books with stolen pension funds used as collateral?

 In Greece, Syriza knows all this.
-The Syriza economics people may be useless at, and impatient with, vested-interest oligarch politics, but in terms of pure pragmatic economics they are brighter, brainier and freer than the frightened people across the table from them in Europe.
+The Syriza finance & economics people may be useless at, and impatient with, vested-interest oligarch politics, but in terms of pure pragmatic economics they are brighter, brainier and freer than the frightened people across the table from them in Europe.
 And they have nothing to lose.
 Anything of value which Greece once had has already been lost to externally-imposed, everlasting austerity.

 Syriza has also been talking to Vladimir Putin.
 He has told them how the world works.
 They have learned that it is a game of chess.
 And in a game of chess, sometimes it's the waiting move which kills.
 Slow the clock down and threaten stalemate.

 On a chessboard, sometimes you win, not by piling energy into a dynamic situation faster than your opponent can think, but by withdrawing energy to the point of excruciating boredom.
 Your apparent inactivity obliges your opponent to kick the can down the road yet again.
 The clock ticks.
 Stuff happens.
 Jam tomorrow.